eliranwong/ChromeOSLinux/bible/UniqueBibleApp.md

 > chmod +x ~/UniqueBible/venv/lib/python3.7/site-packages/PySide2/Qt/plugins/platforminputcontexts/libfcitxplatforminputcontextplugin.so

-In case you do not use venv, the path may be either of the followings, depends on how you install PySide2:
+In case you do not use venv, the path may be one of the followings, depends on how you install PySide2:

 /usr/local/lib/python3.7/dist-packages/PySide2/Qt/plugins/platforminputcontexts/<br>
 [if you install PySide2 by running "pip3 install PySide2"]